Manhattan property investment performance

 Client’s 3-bedroom apartment targeting post-Covid demand for larger spaces.
 We rented out in 1 week.

-Currently, a buyer’s market again (mid 2022 to present)
+Currently, buyer’s market to neutral (mid 2022 to present)

 Starting early 2022, inflation has been increasing and in response, the Federal Reserve increased interest rates.
 While the first half of 2022 still had robust sales activity, the second half of 2022 slowed down tremendously.
 The Fed’s rate hikes resulted in mortgage rates more than doubling from about 3 percent in 2021 to 7 percent in late 2022.
 Many buyers became renters because of the significant increase in monthly mortgage payments.
 Rents, already at record levels because of inflation, increased further because of demand coming from buyers.